younata/personal_knowledge/src/flying/weather/README.md

 - Severe icing not associated with thunderstorms
 - Severe or extreme turbulence or clean air turbulence not associated with thunderstorms.
-- Dust storms, sandstarms, and other non-thunderstorm phenomena lowering surface visibility below 3 miles.
+- Dust storms, sandstorms, and other non-thunderstorm phenomena lowering surface visibility below 3 miles.

 For example, the ash spewed from an erupting volcano would cause a sigmet to be issued.